Different Types of Foot and Ankle Wounds Explained

-Foot pain can be extremely painful and debilitating.
-If you have a foot pain, consult with one of our podiatrists from Front Range Podiatry.
+Wound care is an important part in dealing with diabetes.
+If you have diabetes and a foot wound or would like more information about wound care for diabetics, consult with one of our podiatrists from Front Range Podiatry.
 Our doctors will assess your condition and provide you with quality foot and ankle treatment.

 Causes